stephenpaynter/Ansible/blocks.md

 > ### Code comments.
 >We have already been gradually adopting this process.
 Use commons sense.
 >There is little use in adding comments before a debug command.
 >However, if a complex loop or variables are being parsed and fed into a play, then document this In a comment prior to the code with a useful description.
+>
 >Use the following format.
+>
+>```
+> # Add a comment in this format.
+Dont extend lines to far that it ebcomes unreadable.
+> # Spread them over multiple lines.
+>```
+>
+>### Naming Standards
+>All plays should be named with a relevant name.
+First, as this is required to pass linting and secondly it assists in helping others when reading code.
+>It may also be worth numbering each play.
+This can assist in troubleshooting code when failures occur within Job Template outputs.
+>
+>```
+>    - name: "0.0: Setup Project Token For Gitlab in EE"
+>      set_fact:
+>        _project_token: '{{ lookup("env", "GITLAB_TOKEN") }}'
+>```